 VA Disability Award Amounts

-The VA awards these percentages in groups of ten, so from 0% to 10%, 20%, 30%, etc. on a graduating scale, as the VA official site terms it.
+The VA awards disability percentages in groups of ten, so from 0% to 10%, 20%, 30%, etc. on a graduating scale, as the VA official site terms it.
 Veterans can never be awarded more than 100% disability.
 In cases where there are multiple disabilities the percentages are added together but can never be cumulatively more than 100% total regardless.

 The VA claims process takes time; some veterans may find it faster to get signed up for Social Security disability benefits, but it’s not necessary to decide which to apply for first as a general rule.
 There are always exceptions to that, but since these two programs (VA and Social Security) are completely separate, applicants are subject to the waiting times required due to demand and other factors.